EduardoZepeda/coffee-bytes-hugo/content/posts/artificial-intelligence/la-ai-se-percibe-de-manera-diferente-entre-artistas-y-devs/index.en.md

 > "All art is quite useless."

-His statement doesn’t mean art is useless but that it exists for beauty and expression, not survival or moral instruction.
+His statement doesn’t mean art is useless in a literal sense, but that it exists for beauty and expression, not survival or moral instruction.

 If there’s any truth to that, art is far more flexible than code and logical-mathematical systems.